browserengineering/book/book/text.md

 You should see "Hello," and "world!", correctly aligned and with the second word italicized.

-Unfortunately, there is a bug in this code that happens to be masked by the choice of "Hello, world!".
-Replace "world!" with "overlapping!" and the two words will overlap.
+Unfortunately, this code has a bug, though one masked by the choice of example text: replace "world!" with "overlapping!" and the two words will overlap.
 That's because the coordinates `x` and `y` that you pass to `create_text` tell Tk where to put the *center* of the text.
 It only worked for "Hello, world!" because "Hello," and "world!" are the same length!

 Luckily, the meaning of the coordinate you pass in is configurable.
 We can instruct Tk to treat the coordinate we gave as the top-left corner